tc/paypal_adaptive/README.markdown

 This is very much a work in progress!
 Use at your own risk or submit bug fixes :)

-Before you need start, download pp_adaptivepayments.pdf from the Paypal's dev site http://x.com It'll be invaluable for parameters and error messages.
+Before you need start, read the API manual https://www.x.com/docs/DOC-1531 and check out the forums on http://x.com It'll be invaluable for parameters and error messages.
+The gem keeps the request/response as hashes so you will have to read the manual to make the proper calls.
+I made a few test cases for further examples at http://github.com/tc/paypal_adaptive/tree/master/test/

 ## HOWTO
 Create paypal_adaptive.yml to your config folder: